-Mars van Grunsven is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
+Mars van Grunsven is a Dutch-American journalist, whose work has appeared in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
 His stories have also appeared in NRC Handelsblad, Holland’s leading newspaper, and on Dutch national radio and TV.

 As a US correspondent, Mars writes long-form articles about political thought, social issues, economics and culture, to name a few broad areas.
 One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, stretching from the American Revolution to Antifa.

 Mars holds a master’s degree in law from the University of Amsterdam.
 After short stints in real estate and law, he decided to pursue his career in a field where his love for culture and intellectual debate come together—media.
 He was one of the ten co-founding editors of Carp, a Dutch magazine aimed at well-educated professionals.
 In 1999, he became the editor-in-chief and general manager of LookSmart Netherlands, an internet search company based in Amsterdam.
 He returned to journalism in 2003, by joining the publishing house Multi Magazines as a managing editor.